-- cocktail wieners - better known as little smokies
+- cocktail wieners - a mini sausage better known as little smokies

 - butter - browns the tops of the crescent rolls and helps the seasoning stick

-- bagel seasoning - adds nice garnish and flavor with a mixture of poppy seeds and sesame seeds
+- bagel seasoning - adds a nice garnish with a mixture of poppy seeds and sesame seeds

 - salad greens - creates the wreath design

 - cocktail tomatoes - adds color and taste

-- BBQ sauce or another of your choice - what's your favorite?
+- BBQ sauce or another sauce of your choice - what's your favorite?

-- Press the edges of the crescent roll dough together to make one long sheet.
+- PRESS: Press the edges of the crescent roll dough together to make one long sheet.

-- Cut the sheet of pastry into 15 equal squares (3 long x 5 wide) with a pizza cutter.
+- CUT: Cut the sheet of pastry into 15 equal squares (3 long x 5 wide) with a pizza cutter.

-- Half each square into triangles equaling a total of 30.
+- HALF: Half each square into smaller triangles equaling a total of 30.

-- Place the cocktail sausages on a small end of each triangle and roll it up.
+- WRAP: Place the cocktail sausages on a small end of each triangle and roll it up.

-- On a large round pizza pan or baking sheet, place an oven-safe round dish in the middle, then arrange the crescent rolls around the dish.
+- ARRANGE: On a large round pizza pan or baking sheet, place an oven-safe round dish or a cake pan in the middle, then arrange the crescent rolls around the dish in the shape of a wreath.

-- Make sure the piggies touch each other!
-Stagger them if you like, or just arrange them in one big circle.
+- STICK TOGETHER: Make sure the piggies touch each other!
+Stagger them if you like, or just arrange them in one big wreath shape.

-- Bake the wreath at 350 degrees for 12 to 15 minutes until edges are golden brown.
+- BAKE: Bake the wreath at 350 degrees for 15 minutes until the edges are golden brown.

-- Cool for 10 minutes, then place mixed greens in the middle and on the outside of the wreath.
+- DECORATE: Cool for 10 minutes, then place mixed greens in the middle and on the outside of the wreath.
 Garnish with cocktail tomatoes.

 Can I Transfer Them to Another Plate?

-Yes, but you'll need to use parchment paper to line the baking pan.
-Transfer the entire ring by picking up the paper and moving it where you want it to go.
+Yes, but you'll need to bake them on a parchment-lined baking sheet in order to do this.
+Transfer wreath by picking up the piece of parchment paper and moving it where you want it to go.
 Then, gingerly tug the parchment paper out from under the wreath.

 I bake my wreath on the same pan I'm serving from so I don't have any mishaps along the way.
-It would be sad to lose any of those lil smokies!
+It would be sad to lose any of those lit'l smokies!